netzstrategen/gtm-monitoring-gcp/README.md

 4. Run git clone in your terminal to have all files locally
 5. Rename terraform.tfvars.example to terraform.tfvars
 4. Modify the variables in terraform.tfvars
+6. Change the defaultProject and defaultLocation in workflow_settings.yaml
 6. Download gcloud and Terraform CLI if you haven't
 7. Authenticate gcloud using `gcloud auth application-default login --project your-project-id`
 8. Set the current project to the one you created in step 1. `gcloud config set project project-id`